projectcalico/calico/docs/Troubleshooting.md

 If your hosts reboot themselves with a message from `locksmithd` your cached CoreOS image is out of date.
 Use `vagrant box update` to pull the new version.
 I recommend doing a `vagrant destroy; vagrant up` to start from a clean slate afterwards.

 If you hit issues, please raise tickets.
-Diags can be collected with the `sudo ./calicoctl diags` command.
+Diags can be collected and easily uploaded with the `sudo ./calicoctl diags --upload` command.